-More than 200,000 people are hospitalized each year for the seasonal flu and complications caused by seasonal flu.1 Reduce your risk: Get an annual flu shot.
+More than 200,000 people are hospitalized each year for problems caused by seasonal flu.1 Reduce your risk: Get an annual flu shot.

-Many Blue Cross and Blue Shield of North Carolina (BCBSNC) members are eligible to receive a flu shot at no additional cost.2 Check your preventive care benefits to see if you qualify and if any applicable copayment, deductible or coinsurance applies.
+Many Blue Cross and Blue Shield of North Carolina (BCBSNC) members are eligible to receive a flu shot at no extra cost.2 Check your preventive care benefits for your coverage and if any copay, deductible or coinsurance applies.

-Some members may receive a flu shot where they work.
-Many employers have chosen to host worksite flu shot clinics this year at no cost to the member.
-Members of a group plan should contact their Human Resources or benefits department for more information.
+Some members may get a flu shot where they work.
+Many employers host worksite flu shot clinics at no cost to the member.
+Members of a group plan should check with their Human Resources or benefits department to learn more.

-Members who receive other services in addition to the flu shot will be required to pay any applicable copayment, coinsurance or deductible amounts.
-To find an in-network provider, visit Find a Doctor.
+You can get a flu shot at your doctor's office.
+Members who get other care in addition to the flu shot will need to pay copay, coinsurance or deductible amounts.
+To find an in-network doctor, visit Find a Doctor.

 - Seasonal flu shots are available for eligible members and covered at 100 percent for those members with a non-grandfathered plan.
 Members in self-funded plans should check with their plan administrator to determine if the vaccine and FluMist are covered benefits and, if covered, where they can receive the benefit at the lowest cost.

-- Each clinic has been allocated a supply of vaccine.
-Shots will be given on a first-come, first-served basis until the supply is depleted.
-A parent or legal guardian must accompany children ages 4-17 and provide written authorization (children under 4 should see their physician).
+- Each clinic has been given a set amount of shots .
+Shots will be given on a first-come, first-served basis until the supply is gone.
+A parent or legal guardian must accompany children ages 4-17 and give written authorization (children under 4 should see their physician).
 Nonmembers may receive a flu shot for $30 (cash or check only).
 Members in self-funded plans should check with their plan administrator to determine if the influenza vaccine and FluMist®2 are covered benefits and, if covered, where they can receive the benefit at the lowest cost.
-These flu shots will be administered by representatives of Maxim Health Systems, a division of Maxim Healthcare Services.
-In the event that the Centers for Disease Control (CDC) recommend that flu shots go to "priority groups" before the general public, Maxim Health Systems will give priority to those who fit the CDC's high-risk criteria.
+These flu shots will be given by agents of Maxim Health Systems.
+In the event that the Centers for Disease Control (CDC) recommend that flu shots go to "priority groups" before the general public, Maxim Health Systems will give priority to those who fit the CDC's high-risk standards.